 I will share her words and leave you to do your own further research.
 My great thanks to Debbie.

 The differences between Chronic Fatigue Syndrome and Fibromyalgia are unclear.
 Many people, such as myself, meet the diagnostic criteria for both.

-Those with Fibromyalgia often experience more pain than those with CFS.
-But according to Dr St Amand, author of What your Doctor May not Tell You About Fibromyalgia, some people have high pain thresholds.
+People with Fibromyalgia often experience more pain than those with CFS.
+But according to Dr St Amand, author of What your Doctor May not Tell You About Fibromyalgia, some people have a high pain threshold.
 They 'pass the 'mapping test' for the tender points despite having little pain.

 Mapping is a physical examination of pressure points.